 How do I create a financial year calendar in Power BI?

-What is DATESWTD in Power BI?
+What is DATESYTD in Power BI?

 Can I use multiple calendars in the same Power BI model?